-Everything we know about Robert Crimo arrested in Highland Park shooting
+Everything we know about Robert Crimo, person of interest in Highland Park shooting

-A wannabe rapper and a library of online video threats: Everything we know about Robert Crimo
+Robert Crimo: Everything we know about person of interest in Highland Park parade shooting

-Arrested 22-year-old has a trail of violent imagery on his social media footprint
+Arrested 21-year-old has a trail of violent imagery on his social media footprint

-US police arrested 22-year-old Robert E Crimo after he was named as a person of interest in the mass shooting that left at least six people dead and 36 injured during a 4 July parade in Illinois.
+Police arrested 21-year-old Robert E Crimo after he was named as a person of interest in the mass shooting that left at least seven people dead and 36 injured during a 4 July parade in Illinois.

-Mr Crimo was taken into custody after a brief chase near Lake Forest, a Chicago suburb, about six miles from the site of the massacre a few hours after shots were fired from a high-powered rifle at a crowd enjoying the holiday.
+Mr Crimo was taken into custody after a brief chase near Lake Forest, a city north of Chicago, about six miles from the site of the massacre a few hours after shots were fired from a high-powered rifle at a crowd enjoying the holiday.

 The shooter appeared to have taken up a sniper position on a rooftop before opening fire and triggering scenes of chaos as people ran for cover to save their lives.